 The link between body-fat distribution and genetics is essential to understanding how your DNA influences cankles.
 One study found that 13 gene sites in our bodies affect fat distribution.
 Therefore, your susceptibility to cankles may be coded in your DNA.
 While you may gain weight in your calf and ankle region, others may gain weight elsewhere.

 Swelling in the ankles and elsewhere is often due to fluid retention.
 The scientific term for fluid retention is edema.
 Edema usually occurs in the legs and can distort the shape of the limb, sometimes creating the look of cankles.

-If you have swelling in your tissues for greater than three months, this is known as chronic edema.
+If you have swelling in your tissues for more than three months, this is known as chronic edema.
 Chronic edema occurs more commonly in obese individuals, women, and those over 65.
-Edema is often caused by medications3.
+Edema is often caused by medications.

 Medicine can cause or worsen swelling and thus the appearance of cankles.
 Medications that most frequently cause edema include: